LaurinZubler/sa-documentation/chapters/architecture.typ

     #figure(
       image("/images/architectur/components.png"),
-      caption: "Proposed hardware component diagram for the implementation of the _Sailing Course Assisant_" )<components>
+      caption: [Proposed hardware component diagram for the implementation of the _Sailing Course Assisant_] )<components>
   ]
 )